guisoni/CAPSTONE-project/README.md

 The program was originally created for Linux, in a 64bit machine therefore it is configured to run in that.
 I have never tested it on
 Windows or Mac.
 The #include "SDL2/SDL.h" and #include "SDL2/SDL_image.h" only works for Linux.
 You should remove the "SDL2/" part if you are running in other operating systems.
-In windows the process need a bit more steps. [click here for Lazy Foo tips](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/mingw/index.php).
+In windows the process needs a bit more of steps. [click here for Lazy Foo tips](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/mingw/index.php).

 ## Program Instructions
-* Keys 1,2,3,4,5,6,7,8,9,0,s: changes the reference body on center of screen in the following orther 1-Mercury, 2-Venus, 3-Earth, 4-Moon,5-Mars, 6-Jupiter, 7-Saturn, 8-Uranus, 9-Neptune, 0-Pluto, s-Sun.
-Resets the positon of screen to the center of a body.
+* Keys 1,2,3,4,5,6,7,8,9,0,s: changes the reference body on center of screen in the following orther: 1-Mercury, 2-Venus, 3-Earth, 4-Moon,5-Mars, 6-Jupiter, 7-Saturn, 8-Uranus, 9-Neptune, 0-Pluto, s-Sun.
+It resets the positon of screen to the center of a chosen body.
 * Key l: Alternatively locks and unlocks to the planet rotation on its on axis.
 The program starts on Earth.
+It can make things spin really fast.
 * Keys z,x: Zooms in and zooms out respectively
 * Up, Down, Left, Right arrows: moves the center of screen away from the reference planet.
-If you want to move the screen through the solar system.
+In case you want to move the screen through the solar system.
 * Keys j, m: increases and decreases the number of pixels you move at each press to the arrows.
-If you zoom in and out it seems to be faster since one pixel is still one pixel.
+If you zoom out, it seems to move faster since one pixel is still one pixel.
 The program starts with dislacement of 1 pixel.
 * Key q: Quits the application.
 Use it if the x window button goes out of screen.
 It is configured for a screen size of 1820x780.
-If it does not fit your screen you an change that in Core.h file screen_width_ and screen_height members.
+If it does not fit your screen you can change that in Core.h file screen_width_ and screen_height_ members.
 * Keys: t, g: increases or decreases the increment of time used in the calculations.
-It increases or decreases the speed you see the bodies moving.
-The small time interval of 0.01666s is really smal for the machine to do all the calculations and there is lag depending on the machine, the maximum time step is equivalent to Earth complete rotation around the sun in 1 minute.
+It seems to increase or decrease the speed you see the bodies moving.
+The small time interval of 0.01666s is really small for the machine to do all the calculations, therefore there might be a lag depending on the machine, the maximum time step is equivalent to Earth complete rotation around the sun in 1 minute.
 Program starts with maximum time step.

 ## Program Ilustrations.
 All the ilustrations were made by me in Krita, a professional FREE and open source painting program.
 [Krita website](https://krita.org/en/).